ConnectSDK/Connect-SDK-Android/README.md

 #Connect SDK Android
 Connect SDK is an open source framework that connects your mobile apps with multiple TV platforms.
 Because most TV platforms support a variety of protocols, Connect SDK integrates and abstracts the discovery and connectivity between all supported protocols.
+This project can be built in Android Studio or directly with Gradle.
+Eclipse IDE is not supported since 1.5.0 version.

 For more information, visit our [website](http://www.connectsdk.com/).